How to decide between cloud and on-premise monitoring

 Weighing the options of cloud vs. on-premise against policy and security

 Systems architects and business stakeholders must account for all the tradeoffs when designing solutions.
-Cloud-SaaS services are becoming more prevalent, and their adoption is expected to increase significantly.
+Cloud SaaS services have become far more prevalent, especially in digital-first organizations.
 Their benefits should be weighed against the challenges on a case-by-case basis.

 Where policy and regulation appear to rule out cloud-SaaS, architects and business stakeholders should review the rules carefully and ask, “does this policy/regulation explicitly forbid cloud-SaaS?”
 The older the policy, the less likely that is the case.

-It may, be that your engineers and architects know how to comply with a regulation in an on-premise context, but not in the cloud.
+It may be that your engineers and architects know how to comply with a regulation in an on-premise context, but not in the cloud.
 New deployment models are always difficult, especially in a highly-regulated environment.
-There is work to be done to break new ground.
 Once a precedent is set for cloud-SaaS, additional new solutions based on that model become easier to pursue.

 The security implications of moving to the cloud are very important and should not be underestimated.
 The risk of data loss should be well understood.
 Cloud-SaaS providers should be able to tell their customers a complete story about how they address these risks.